lip6/coriolis/documentation/UsersGuide/ScriptsPlugins.rst

   contain all the clock sub-nets.
 The interface is *not* changed.
-* If the top block contains instances of other models *and* those models contain DFFs that get re-connected to the clock sub-nets (from the top level).
-Changes both the model netlist and interface to propagate the relevant clock sub-nets to the instanciated model.
+* If the top block contains instances of other models *and* those models contain DFFs that get re-connected to the clock sub-nets (from the top level): Changes both the model netlist and interface to propagate the relevant clock sub-nets to the instanciated model.
 The new model with the added clock signal is renamed with a ``_cts`` suffix.
   For example, the sub-block model ``ram.vst`` will become ``ram_cts.vst``.